-People at midlife crisis often look to the past for answers, they often look to try to correct mistakes they made, not understanding you must leave the past mistakes “as is” to learn from, and then change how you live now with new people and relationships.
-In fact these past lessons improve our current relationships when embracing the lessons and changing for the better.
+People at midlife crisis often look to the past for answers; they often try to correct mistakes they made, not understanding you must leave the past mistakes “as is” to learn from and then change how you live now with new people and relationships.
+These past lessons improve our current relationships when embracing the lessons and changes for the better.

 Chances are a friend from the past is trying to redefine themselves, thinking idealistically to the past, because you touched their heart deeply.
-They often are trying to reconnect to the heart.
-Not understanding that memories are merely stories that should guide a person to a future and not back down the trap of trying to repair a past misstep that cannot be retraced to repeat in the future.
-We all must move ahead in life… not behind.
+They often are trying to reconnect to the heart and don’t understand that memories are merely stories that should guide a person to a future.
+Don’t fall in the trap of trying to repair a past misstep that cannot be retraced to create a new future.
+We all must move ahead in life, not behind.